 We ordered their version of fresh spring rolls (I know, I know, Vietnamese!) and Khmer Amok.
 Both were really good and of course, we paired it up with a cup of steamed white rice.
 I have eaten a LOT of spring rolls in my life and while this one was not that memorable, I do remember it as freshly prepared.
 With no dryness in the wrapper and the vegetables.

 Amok is a popular Khmer dish that uses coconut milk.
 It is usually steamed in a banana leaf cup.
-You can also find other versions in Thailand, Laos and Vietnam.
-It also has the distinct flavors of lemongrass, galangal, and turmeric.
-The result of which, is a delicate balance of sweet, fragrant, zesty and creamy.
+You can also find other versions in Thailand, Laos, and Vietnam.
+It also has distinct flavors of lemongrass, galangal, and turmeric.
+The result of which is a delicate balance of sweet, fragrant, zesty and creamy.

 You can wash it all down with Angkor Premium beer, one of the most popular beer brands in Cambodia.
 It is a lager beer with only 5% of alcohol volume.
 It is smooth and has a full rich flavor.
 And not as bitter as Philippines’ Red Horse Beer.